-- (A) Represents amortized cost for fixed income securities and cost for preferred and common stock, limited partnership/limited liability company interests and equity warrants/options. - (B) Pursuant to Rule 2a-5 under the 1940 Act, the Company's Board of Directors designated the Advisor as the valuation designee to perform certain fair value functions, including performing fair value determinations.
-See Note 2 for further details. - (C) Non-income producing equity securities at December 31, 2022. - (D) Interest may be paid in cash or payment-in-kind ("PIK"), or a combination thereof which is generally at the option of the borrower.
+- Represents amortized cost for fixed income securities and cost for preferred and common stock, limited partnership/limited liability company interests and equity warrants/options.
+(A) (B) - Fair value is determined by or under the direction of the Company's Board of Directors.
+See Note 2 for further details. - Non-income producing equity securities at December 31, 2021. - Interest may be paid in cash or payment-in-kind ("PIK"), or a combination thereof which is generally at the option of the borrower.
 PIK earned is included in the cost basis of the security.
-In accordance with the Company's policy, PIK is recorded on an effective interest method. - (E) Approximately 99.2% of the fair value of total senior secured loans in the Company's portfolio bear interest at a floating rate that may be determined by reference to the London Interbank Offered Rate ("LIBOR"), "L", Secured Overnight Financing Rate ("SOFR"), "S", or other base rate (commonly the Federal Funds Rate or the Prime Rate), "P", at the borrower's option.
-In addition, 94.2% of the fair value of such senior secured loans have floors of 0.50% to 1.80%.
+In accordance with the Company's policy, PIK is recorded on an effective yield basis. - Approximately 98.9% of the fair value of total senior secured loans in the Company's portfolio bear interest at a floating rate that may be determined by reference to the London Interbank Offered Rate (LIBOR), "L", or other base rate (commonly the Federal Funds Rate or the Prime Rate), "P", at the borrower's option.
+In addition, 92.5% of the fair value of such senior secured loans have floors of 0.25% to 2.75%.
 The borrower under a senior secured loan generally has the option to select from interest reset periods of one, two, three or six months and may alter that selection at the end of any reset period.
-The stated interest rate represents the weighted average interest rate at December 31, 2022 of all contracts within the specified loan facility.
-LIBOR and SOFR reset monthly (M), quarterly (Q) or semiannually (S). - (F) Transaction and other information for "non-controlled, affiliated" investments under the Investment Company Act of 1940 (the "1940 Act"), whereby the Company owns 5% or more (but not more than 25%) of the portfolio company's outstanding voting securities, is presented in a separate table of the Consolidated Schedules of Investments. - (G) Transaction and other information for "controlled" investments under the 1940 Act, whereby the Company owns more than 25% of the portfolio company's outstanding voting securities, is presented in a separate table of the Consolidated Schedules of Investments. - (H) Non-U.S. company or principal place of business outside the U.S. - (I) Security is either exempt from registration under Rule 144A of the Securities Act of 1933 (the "Securities Act"), or sale of the security is subject to certain contractual restrictions.
-Securities that are exempt from registration under 144A may be resold in transactions, normally to qualified institutional buyers.
-In aggregate, these securities represent 2.9% of the Company's net assets at December 31, 2022.
-The acquisition dates for restricted securities of unaffiliated issuers were as follows as of December 31, 2022:
+The stated interest rate represents the weighted average interest rate at December 31, 2021 of all contracts within the specified loan facility. - Transaction and other information for "non-controlled, affiliated" investments under the Investment Company Act of 1940, whereby the Company owns 5% or more (but not more than 25%) of the portfolio company's outstanding voting securities, is presented in a separate table in Consolidated Schedules of Investments.

+Transaction and other information for "controlled" investments under the Investment Company Act of 1940, whereby the Company owns more than 25% of the portfolio company's outstanding (F) - voting securities, is presented in a separate table in Consolidated Schedules of Investments.
+Non-U.S. company or principal place of business outside the U.S. - (H)